-On May 18th, we celebrate what would have been the 131st birthday of one of the most highly regarded modern architects of the 20th century, Walter Gropius.
-Gropius was the founder of the Bauhaus, the German “School of Building” that embraced elements of art, architecture, graphic design, interior design, industrial design, and typography in its design, development and production (learn more in our infographic here).
+One of the most highly regarded architects of the 20th century, Walter Gropius (18 May 1883 – 5 July 1969) was one of the founding fathers of Modernism, and the founder of the Bauhaus, the German “School of Building” that embraced elements of art, architecture, graphic design, interior design, industrial design, and typography in its design, development and production.

 Gropius also contributed with published writings, discussing the Bauhaus Manifesto, the role of the artist and the artist’s relationship to his or her work.
 After immigrating to the United States, Gropius continued his teachings and exploring the Bauhaus ideal.
 While teaching at Harvard University, he lived with his family in the self-designed Gropius House.

-Bauhaus rose in popularity with an exhibition, organized by Gropius, at the Museum of Modern Art.
+After its closure by the Nazis in 1933, the Bauhaus rose in popularity in the Western world with an exhibition, organized by Gropius, at the Museum of Modern Art in New York.
 By the time Gropius died in 1969, his ideas on architecture and the Bauhaus itself had become a staple of modernist architecture.